Electric Vehicle Accident Lawyer Help

 - The healthy person sees the vehicle’s approach and gets to safety.

-So it means a larger risk for adults, and children afoot, and bicyclists.
+So it means a more significant risk for adults, and children afoot, and bicyclists.
 Because these cars are not a combustion engine that makes noise, it may take some time before people on foot or bicycle become aware of the danger.

 Electronic Vehicle Safety